PonasKovas/rlaunch/README.md

 # rlaunch ![Rust](https://github.com/PonasKovas/rlaunch/workflows/Rust/badge.svg?branch=actions) ![GitHub](https://img.shields.io/github/license/PonasKovas/rlaunch)

-rlaunch is a fast and light-weight application launcher for X11 written in Rust that I made because `dmenu` was too slow for me.
+rlaunch is a fast, light-weight and modern application launcher for X11 written in Rust that I made because `dmenu` was too slow for me.
 I'm glad to say that indeed rlaunch works a lot faster than `dmenu` (at least for me, I haven't tested it on other computers).

 ![demo](https://i.imgur.com/z4H2Duh.gif)